Heavy Decisions

 3 Responses to Heavy Decisions

-1. Henry Kranendonk says:
+1. Henry Kranendonk's avatar Henry Kranendonk says:

 Very beautiful!
 Something very special for every parent.
 Thank you for finding words to weave together that express the feelings we have as our kids move through life.